phs/sauce/README.md

 At runtime, one collects desired modules into a _modules_ object, which produces _injectors_.
 One can then ask an injector to _provide_ a value (instance) of a desired type (again supplied as a template parameter.)
 When providing a value, implicit transitive dependencies are provided as well.
 All values are exchanged with shared pointers (`(std|std::tr1|boost)::shared_ptr`s are supported) and the injector takes care of _disposing_ the value when the smart pointer deletes itself.

 Requesting the injector for an unbound type results in a runtime exception.
+No RTTI is used (but we use a portable, homebrew version of same.)

+Sauce is available with a liberal, BSD-ish [license](https://github.com/phs/sauce/blob/master/LICENSE).

 ## Scopes ##